ChainMovers/dtp/docs/src/docs/README.md

 For security reason, each Host Object are by default created "completely closed".
 Using the DTP API, an application can choose to open ports of its Host object to progressively add services.

-Other application will be able to observe what other Host allow/block even before attempting to use their service.
-Even if an attacker try to use a service when they should not, it will be rejected by the DTP Move package on-chain, therefore have no impact on the destination.
+End-users will be able to observe what an Host allows (or blocks) even before attempting to use the service.
+An attacker trying to use a non-authorized service will be rejected by the DTP Move package on-chain (no impact on the server at all).

-The DTP API allows fine grain control of allowance/blocking of particular requester, connection count or bandwidth limit.
+The DTP API supports white/black listing of sender sui address and various traffic policies.
 Configuration are kept and applied 24/7 on-chain.

 ## Service Level Agreements (SLA)